 - Makes an elegant side dish: If you're having people over, or just looking into making a nice dinner for a date night at home with your significant other, this cubed roasted butternut squash is the one side dish recipe you need to try.
 It's simple, yet so elegant and a tasty side for many main dishes.

-- Can be used for different recipes: You can use roasted butternut squash to make different dishes such as saffron roasted butternut squash soup.
+- Can be used for different recipes: You can use roasted butternut squash to make different dishes such as butternut squash pasta and saffron roasted butternut squash soup.

 How to cut butternut squash